6 Common Small Business Problems & How to Deal with Them

-Too Much Time In the Business
+Problem #6 – Spending Too Much Time In the Business

-done.
+When you’re first starting out, it’s normal to spend some time in the weeds – working on mundane tasks just because they have to get done.
 But, as time goes on, you’ll want to start spending less time in your business and more time on your business – doing things that make you money.

 By combining our tips from the other common small business problems, you’ll have a lot more time to focus on what matters.

 What’s your biggest problem as a small business owner?
 We want to help!